 General Admissions Requirements

-All applicants must meet the general admission requirements for Lethbridge College programs, as indicated in the Admission section of this calendar.
+All applicants must meet the general admission requirements for Lethbridge College programs.

 Upon successful completion of all program requirements, students are awarded a Child and Youth Care diploma.